 Wordstream, a firm specializing in PPC services and SEM software, has concluded that the top industries contributing most significantly to Google’s $37.9 billion in revenue over 2011 were Finanace & Insurance, Travel & Tourism, and Retails & General Merchandise.
-The insurance was being done by One Sure Insurance for the business vehicles.
+The insurance was being done by One Sure Insurance for the business vehicles, but during the trade we mae sure to have an uk motor trader insurance throughout the whole process.

 Google’s 2011 earnings were a disappointment to investors as projected revenue fell $300 million short of expectations.
 Even with profit growth improving from $2.52 to $2.71 billion in Q4 2011, stocks dropped 10% overnight.